-In this policy "Personal Information" and "Sensitive Information" have the same meaning as under the Act.
+The words “Australian Privacy Principles”, "personal information" and "sensitive information" have the same meaning as under the Privacy Act.

 There is also information about the hardware and software on your computer that is automatically collected by our website.
 This information can include your IP address, browser type, domain names, browsing preferences, access times and the addresses of referring websites.
 This information is used by us to maintain the quality of our website and to provide us with information regarding the use of our website.

 We encourage you to review the privacy statements of websites you choose to link to from our website so that you understand how those websites collect, use and share your information.
 We have no control over and are not responsible for the manner in which the hosts of other websites use personal information they collect from you.

 We will where possible only collect your personal information directly from you.
 If we collect your personal information from another person and it is unclear that you have consented to the disclosure of that information to us, we will, whenever reasonably possible, make you aware that we have done this and the reasons for doing so.

 If you do not provide some or all of the personal information we request, we may be unable to effectively provide our services to you.

 We use the personal information we hold about you to do the following things: